flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ```

 ### API Keys
 You may receive your API key (linked to your FlippingBook account) by contacting our support team.
-Or, if you want to save the hassle just log into your account, go to the `https://logon.flippingbook.com/myaccesstoken`, save the value of the `AccessToken` property and then call [Key Management API new key method](#post-api-v1-auth-key).
+Or, if you want to save the hassle just log into your account, go to `https://logon.flippingbook.com/myaccesstoken`, save the value of the `AccessToken` property and then call [Key Management API new key method](#post-api-v1-auth-key).

 API keys are linked to your FlippingBook account and all actions are recorded/audited.
 No account may have more than 10 API keys.